English Electric KDF8: Instruction set

 Various instructions could operate directly on this variable length data, and records could be batched say ten to the batch onto magnetic tape, for efficient storage.
 Given the relatively slow (by today's standards) processor and I/O rates, a significant aspect of the programmer's task was to balance the batching of data on tape, with the computing needed per record and organise the simultaneous I/O and compute operations with the aim of maximising overlap of computing with I/O and avoiding the tape-decks stopping between batch reads.

 Software

 There was no operating system.
 Programs were initiated by an on-line operator, via an operator's console.
 Operators were also responsible for manually clearing memory and re-setting the computer between programs, mounting and changing tapes, controlling off-line printing and the like.

-Some standard software packages were available, or became available, all written in the USA by the RCA organisation.
+Some standard software packages were available, or became available, all written in the US by the RCA organisation.
 These included the following.